GjjvdBurg/paper2remarkable/README.md

 # arxiv2remarkable.py

+``arxiv2remarkable`` is a command line program to quickly transfer a paper to your reMarkable.

-This script makes it as easy to get a PDF on your reMarkable from any of the following sources:
+This script makes it as easy as possible to get a PDF on your reMarkable from any of the following sources:

 - an arXiv url (either ``arxiv.org/abs/...`` or ``arxiv.org/pdf/...``)
 - a PubMed Central url (either to the HTML or the PDF)